 What about the schools?

 This area is not all served by the same public elementary schools.
 One section, north of Ross Creek, has attendance at Carlton Elementary and the other, south of Ross Creek, at Alta Vista.
 Both are extremely well regarded.
 (Please see the boundary map for the Union School District online.)
 All attend Union Middle School and Leigh High School.
-Here are the numbers for the API Report numbers for 2010:
+Here are the numbers for the API Report numbers for 2013 (California is switching to another measurement system, so API reports have been put on hold since 2013 during the transition):

 What do homes cost in Cambrian Gardens?